Launch week — \$5 per coach or \$25 for all 10 with code LAUNCH45

 Technically correct.
 Applicable to anyone.
 Useful to no one in particular.

-Personality-aware Gem (Forge Blueprint as instructions — high openness, low conscientiousness, anxiety-driven avoidance pattern, preference for autonomy):
+Personality-aware Gem (coach package loaded — high openness, low conscientiousness, anxiety-driven avoidance pattern, preference for autonomy):

 The combination of high openness and lower conscientiousness means you're probably not procrastinating because you're lazy — you're procrastinating because the project has grown abstract enough that your brain can't find a clear entry point, and starting feels higher-stakes than it is.
 Discipline-based fixes (Pomodoro, accountability partners) tend to mask this without solving it.